LorenzoSilvaMoore/django-document-manager/README.md

 ## Features

 - Models for cities, countries, regions, subregions, and states.
+- Comprehensive PostgreSQL dataset with 150k+ geographic records
-- Custom management command to bootstrap the database with initial data.
+- Custom management command to load SQL data into database
 - Easy integration with Django's admin interface for data management.

 ## Installation